Brainkite/CUDA_Flash_Attention2/cuda_flash2/profiling_report.md

 The most promising optimization approaches would be to:
 1. Optimize shared memory access patterns to reduce uncoalesced accesses
-2. Reconsider the shared memory usage strategy to improve occupancy
-3. Restructure the code to increase instruction-level parallelism and reduce dependencies
+2. Restructure the code to increase instruction-level parallelism and reduce dependencies

 These changes could significantly improve the kernel's performance by increasing occupancy, reducing stalls, and making more efficient use of the available hardware resources.